 By and large, I am very pleased with the work done on Thetis by Agmar Marine.
 They are quite a contrast to the Olympic Marine in Lavrio.
 Olympic never managed to complete more then half of what I had asked them and that at a high price and sloppily.
 Agmar on the other hand has done all I asked, with good workmanship, and a more reasonable price.

 I opened the port (left) headsail winch to see if I could find out what was wrong with it but I could not see anything.
 All its parts seemed normal.
 Since I had never opened one of these before, I could not be too sure.
 I even called my brother Nikos for advice but he only confirmed that I was opening it properly.
 After 3 times disassembling and reassembling the winch to no avail I gave up.

 There was still plenty of work to be done on Thetis but I was too tired to do anything today.
-This cove is a wonderful anchorage, the beach is a favorite place of British campers/nature lovers who spent their day naked absorbing the sun.
+This cove is a wonderful anchorage, the beach is a favorite place of British campers/nature lovers who spend their day naked absorbing the sun.
 They have always been a quiet lot.
 Now it is still too early in the season and the beach is deserted.
 But there is now a new feature.
 In the place where on other occasions were the tents of the campers, now there is new concrete skeleton.
 Next to it there is a bulldozer and a cement mixer.
 I am afraid that these monsters are about to devour this lovely beach.
 In my mind’s eye I can already see unpleasant images of loud disco music and an ugly hotel.